puppetlabs/puppet-docs/source/puppet/4.9/nodes_external.md

 ENCs must return either a [YAML](http://www.yaml.org) hash or nothing.
 This hash can contain `classes`, `parameters`, and `environment` keys, and must contain at least either `classes` or `parameters`.
 ENCs should exit with an exit code of 0 when functioning normally, and can exit with a non-zero exit code if you want Puppet to behave as though the requested node was not found.

-If an ENC returns nothing or exits with a non-zero exit code, the catalog compilation will fail with a "could not find node" error, and the node will be unable to retrieve configurations.
+If an ENC returns nothing or exits with a non-zero exit code, the catalog compilation fails with a "could not find node" error, and the node is unable to retrieve configurations.

 ### Classes